LiskArchive/lisk-legacy-docs/configuration.md

                     "serverSetTimeout": 20000, // Time to wait for response from server before timing out.
                 },
                 "cors": {
-                    "origin": '*', // Defines the domains, that the resource can be accessed by in a cross-site manner.
+                    "origin": "*", // Defines the domains, that the resource can be accessed by in a cross-site manner.
 Defaults to all domains.
-                    "methods": ['GET', 'POST', 'PUT'], // Defines the allowed methods for CORS.
+                    "methods": ["GET", "POST", "PUT"], // Defines the allowed methods for CORS.
                 },
             },
             "forging": {
                 "access": {
-                    "whiteList": ['127.0.0.1'], // This parameter allows connections to the Forging API by IP.
+                    "whiteList": ["127.0.0.1"], // This parameter allows connections to the Forging API by IP.
 Defaults to allow only local connections.
                 },
             },
 		},